-In cultural colonialism the colonised may over time equate the colonisers' race or ethnicity itself as being responsible for their superiority.
-Cultural rejections of colonialism, such as the Negritude movement, or simply the embracing of seemingly authentic local culture are then seen in a post colonial world as a necessary part of the struggle against domination.
+Rudolf Otto came to embrace a form of German cultural colonialism which assigned the study of religions a key role though German colonial ambitions became unrealistic.
+Cultural colonialism rejections, such as the Negritude movement, or simply the embracing of seemingly authentic local culture are then seen in a post colonial world as a necessary part of the struggle against domination or cultural colonialism.

 Cultural colonialism, importation or continuation of cultural mores or elements from former colonial powers may be regarded as a form of Neocolonialism.
-A metaphor of colonialism is employed: the cultural products of the first world "invade" the third-world and "conquer" local culture. - Alexander, Victoria D. (2003).
-"The Cultural Diamond - The Production of Culture".
+A metaphor of colonialism is employed in cultural colonialism: the cultural products of the first world "invade" the third-world and "conquer" local culture. - Alexander, Victoria D. (2003).
+"The Cultural Diamond - The Production of Culture."
 Sociology of the arts: exploring fine and popular forms.
-Wiley-Blackwell,. pp. 162.